Home buying with a $70K salary

 Several different costs are included in a mortgage payment.

-It’s important to plan for these expenses, too, so you get a more accurate estimate of what you can afford based on your monthly budget.
+It’s important to plan for all your monthly expenses so you get an accurate estimate of the purchase price you can afford based on your monthly budget.

-- Principal and interest – Principal refers to the loan amount.
-Interest is the cost of borrowing funds.
-Each month, a certain percentage of your payment goes toward repaying the principal, and another part goes toward interest.
+- Principal and interest payment: Principal refers to the loan amount.
+Your interest payment is the cost of borrowing funds.
+Each month, a certain percentage of your housing payment goes toward repaying the principal while another part goes toward interest

-- Insurance – Homeowners insurance is required when you buy a house.
-This protects the property from damages like theft, fire, or natural disaster.
-You might also have to pay for private mortgage insurance (PMI) if you purchase a home with less than a 20 percent down.
+- Insurance: Homeowners insurance is required when you buy a house.
+Home insurance protects the property from damages like theft, fire, or natural disaster.
+You might also have to pay for private mortgage insurance (PMI) if you purchase a home with less than a 20% down.
 This insurance protects the lender if you default on the loan

 Some mortgage calculators don’t factor in all the costs included in your monthly payment.
-This can give you an unrealistic estimate of how much house you’re able to afford based on your salary.
+This can give you an unrealistic estimate of how much house you’re able to afford based on your household income.

 The reason?
-You have a set monthly budget – and when your ‘other’ homeownership costs are higher, there’s less of that budget leftover for your core mortgage payment.
+You have a set monthly budget, and when your other homeownership costs are higher, there’s less of that budget leftover for your house itself.
 In turn, this reduces how much house you can afford.

 To get a more accurate estimate of your home buying budget, use a mortgage calculator with taxes, insurance, and PMI included.

 Also remember to factor in monthly living expenses like cell phone bills, internet bills and utilities.
 Lenders don’t look at these when determining your eligibility.
 But they’ll impact your monthly budget and how affordable your mortgage is.

 Or, talk to a lender.
 They can give you a free mortgage loan estimate with the most accurate number based on your finances and current mortgage rates.